PET or PETE – Recycling Number 1 Plastic: What You Need to Know

-The recycling symbol for number 1 plastic is a triangle with the number “1” inside.
+The recycling symbol for the number 1 plastic is a triangle with the number “1” inside.
 This symbol is often found on the bottom of plastic containers made from PET or PETE 1 plastic.
-The recycling symbol helps consumers identify the type of plastic used in the product, and it also serves as a reminder to recycle.
+The recycling symbol helps consumers identify the type of plastic used in the product and serves as a reminder to recycle.

 Recycling #1 Plastic

 Recycling PET or PETE 1 plastic is a straightforward process.
 First, the plastic is collected and sorted by type.
 The PET or PETE 1 plastic is then cleaned and crushed into small pieces, called “flakes.”
 These flakes are then melted and formed into pellets, which can be used to create new products.
 Recycling PET or PETE 1 plastic requires less energy and produces less greenhouse gas emissions than producing new plastic.

 Some examples of PET 1 products include:

 - Soft drink bottles

 - Frozen food trays

 PET vs PETE Plastic